 Comments advertising or linking to businesses or products or aimed primarily at promoting other websites may be removed in their entirety.

 Making personal or uncivil attacks against our writers may lead to your comment being removed.
 Criticism should be made in a constructive manner.
+We welcome criticism of our coverage but we may remove comments that are plainly unfounded or misrepresent our journalism.

 Please also see section 4 ‘User Generated Content’ of our terms and conditions.